Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The ML Forecasting Layer: Predicting Demand Before It Hits

-ML-powered demand forecasting fundamentally changes the planning horizon.
+Machine learning demand forecasting fundamentally changes the planning horizon.
 Rather than projecting historical averages forward, these models ingest multiple data streams—historical shipment volumes, promotional calendars, macroeconomic indicators, weather patterns, and channel-mix data—to generate probabilistic demand curves per lane, region, and time window.
 Leading implementations report usable forecasts 60–90 days ahead, giving operators enough runway to secure capacity proactively rather than reactively.

 Also Read: Peak Season Shipping Strategies for Retailers

 The technical differentiator is constraint depth.
 Basic ML routing models handle a handful of variables.
 Advanced optimization engines process 200 or more constraints simultaneously per computation—vehicle types, load capacities, time windows, regulatory routes, driver certifications, carrier performance scores, cost thresholds, and SLA requirements all evaluated in a single pass.
 This is a combinatorial problem that no spreadsheet or simple ML model can solve at the scale and speed peak season demands.
+Organizations investing in strategic route planning understand that forecasting without operational optimization is half the equation.

 How far ahead can AI predict peak logistics demand?